MetOffice/simulation-systems/source/FurtherDetails/fortitude_linter.rst

 The rule code associated with the error is given in the job.err report.

-If the repository with the error uses the universal configuration (*lfric_apps/rose-stem/app/check_fortitude_linter/file/fortitude.toml*) for its fortitude tests, the job.out specifies that in that repo’s output section.
+For the LFRic repositories, if the application with the error uses the universal configuration (*lfric_apps/rose-stem/app/check_fortitude_linter/file/fortitude.toml*) for its fortitude tests, the job.out specifies that in that repo’s output section.